-where $R_{\rm PP}(r)$ is computed by local PP method, $R_{\alpha}(r)$ represents PM force labeled by ${\alpha}$.
-The force calculation of each component should closely approximate their references, with their sum approaching the total reference force.
+where $R_{\rm PP}(r)$ is computed by the local PP method, and $R_{\alpha}(r)$ represents PM force labeled by ${\alpha}$.
+The force calculation of each component should closely approximate its reference force, with their sum approaching the total reference force.
 The decomposition \cref{eq.force_decomp} is arbitrary, and is based on the principle that the force softening is carried out on scales of the PM grid to minimize the error.
 Most naturally, the PM employs a same softening, \cref{eq.refforce}, with the softening radius $b_{\alpha}$, corresponding to a softening caused by a density profile $S(r,b_{\alpha})$. \cubetwo uses three layers of PM ($M=3$), thus

-where $R_1,R_2,R_3$ are reference forces corresponding to PM method on a global coarse mesh (PM1), a local mesh with fixed resolution (PM2), and a finer mesh with adaptive resolution (PM3).
-The softening scales satisfy $b_1>b_2>b_3[\varrho]>b_{\rm PP}$. $b_3[\varrho]$ depends on the local clustering, $\varrho$, see \cref{sec.Local force and strong scaling} and \cref{fig.PMtime}.
-More over, $R_2,R_3,R_{\rm PP}$ are {\it truncated} beyond distances $b_1,b_2,b_3[\varrho]$.
+where $R_1,R_2,$ and $R_3$ are reference forces corresponding to PM method on a global coarse mesh (PM1), a local mesh with fixed resolution (PM2), and a finer mesh with adaptive resolution (PM3).
+The softening scales satisfy $b_1>b_2>b_3[\varrho]>b_{\rm PP}$. $b_3[\varrho]$ depends on the local clustering, $\varrho$, see \cref{sec.Local force and strong scaling}.
+More over, $R_2,R_3,$ and $R_{\rm PP}$ are {\it truncated} beyond distances $b_1,b_2,$ and $b_3[\varrho]$.
 Taking $R_2$ as an example, since $R_1(r>b_1,b_1)=R_{\rm tot}$, $R_2(r>b_1) = 0$, i.e., $R_2$ is truncated at $b_1$.
 These truncations give the virtue of calculating forces locally.
 The only global force is $R_1$, without truncation.
-The upper panel of \cref{fig.pairwise} show an example of the above decomposition.
-The dashed curve represents the total reference force ($b_{\rm PP}=0.06$), and the rest curves, calculated by \cubetwo, closely approximate each reference force components and their sum (\cref{sec.Force accuracy}).
+The upper panel of \cref{fig.pairwise} shows an example of the above decomposition.
+The dashed curve represents the total reference force ($b_{\rm PP}=0.06$\,{ {[grid]}}), and the rest curves, calculated by \cubetwo, closely approximate each reference force components and their sum (\cref{sec.Force accuracy}).